 This isn’t only this study that is finding hopeful results.
 In a 2013 study, researchers found that “resveratrol supplementation exerted strong antidiabetic effects in patients with type 2 diabetes” including significantly decreased systolic blood pressure, fasting blood glucose, hemoglobin A1c, insulin, and insulin resistance, while HDL was significantly increased.
 As far back as 2011, research studies were beginning to show that “resveratrol improves insulin sensitivity in humans.”

-A more recent study published in the International Heart Journal, again demonstrated that resveratrol may bring some relief for patients already struggling with type II diabetes.
+A 2017 study published in the International Heart Journal also demonstrated that resveratrol may bring some relief for patients already struggling with type II diabetes.
 In this study, resveratrol supplementation proved itself as a “potential strategy for mitigating arterial stiffness and reducing blood pressure and oxidative damage” in diabetes patients.

 What is the best way to take resveratrol?